 the world of hybrid music

-ABOUT THE ARBORETUM PROJECT
+ABOUT PROJEKT ARBORETUM

 „This tree, as well as the name, has many meanings: it is about the roots, history, genealogy, nature, and all of that will find its reflection in music.
 We cannot live without trees …”